WDD 131: Dynamic Web Fundamentals

 list.append(li);

-So far, we have just setup the interface and completed some basic DOM interaction.
+So far, You have setup the interface and completed some basic DOM interaction.
 The application will not work at this point.
 The next activity will teach how to respond to events, like button clicks.
-We need to wait for the user to make an entry into the favorite chapter text field before processing.
+You also need to wait for the user to make an entry into the favorite chapter text field before processing.

 Submission